HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-one-ip-tf.md

     6. ```aadds_vnet_rg``` is the Resource Group Name of the previously configured AADDS deployment, the property must be in sync with the ```aadds_vnet_rg``` property defined in the AADDS deployment, or with the existing AADDS resource group name.
     7. ```aadds_domain_name``` is the Domain Name of the previously configured AADDS deployment, property must be in sync with the ```aadds_domain_name``` property defined in the AADDS deployment, or with the existing AADDS domain name.
     8. ```traffic_manager_dns_name``` is the DNS name of the traffic manager which users will connect to.
 Must be globally unique.
     9. (Optional) ```aadds_vnet_cidr``` is the CIDR of the address space the VNET will be created with.
-This must not conflict with the CIDRs of any other CASM deployments.
-By default, the terraform deployment looks up the addresses of existing CASM deployments and selects a non-conflicting CIDR.
+This must not conflict with the CIDRs of any other AWM deployments.
+By default, the terraform deployment looks up the addresses of existing AWM deployments and selects a non-conflicting CIDR.

 ### 5. (Optional) Storing Secrets on Azure Key Vault